Jack H. McDonald: Congress

 In 1966, he was the Republican Party candidate in Michigan's 19th congressional district.
-He defeated incumbent Democrat Billie S. Farnum, one of the "Five Fluke Freshmen", to be elected to the 90th Congress and to the two succeeding Congresses, serving from January 3, 1967, to January 3, 1973.
-In 1972, after redistricting, he ran in the same district as veteran Republican Representative William S. Broomfield.
+He defeated incumbent Democratic Party Billie S. Farnum, one of the "Five Fluke Freshmen", to be elected to the 90th United States Congress and to the two succeeding Congresses, serving from January 3, 1967, to January 3, 1973.
+In 1972, after redistricting, he ran in the same district as veteran Republican Representative William Broomfield.
 McDonald lost to Broomfield in the Republican primary elections.

 Later career and death

 After leaving Congress, he became a consultant and lobbyist with law firm Verner, Liipfert, Bernhard, McPherson and Hand.
-He was a resident of Outer Banks, North Carolina.
+He was a resident of Outer Banks.

-He died on August 17, 2022, at the age of 90.
+He died from complications of colon cancer on August 17, 2022 in Stuart, Florida, at the age of 90.